EolnMsuk/PyFirewall/README.md

 ## Usage

-PyFirewall requests Administrator elevation when necessary.
 The main window can be closed but will remain in the system tray.
 Use **Close** from the tray menu to fully exit the application.
 The **Settings** tab controls alert thresholds, Auto-Block Protection, the connection/alert history limit, and the UI theme.
 When a threshold is exceeded, the connection is recorded in **Alerts**.
 Auto-Block prompting is used for applications that do not already have an application rule.

 ### Default Settings